 Customer Experience (CX) is a widely discussed business topic.
 Companies across the world are starting to shift their marketing focus towards building a better, more intuitive experience for their users.

-A survey conducted by Econsultancy shows that companies are most excited about the opportunities brought by customer experience for 2018, even beating out fierce contenders like content marketing and mobile marketing.
-In addition, a recent Walker study suggests that by 2020, CX will overtake price and product as crucial brand differentiators.
+A survey conducted by Econsultancy shows that companies are most excited about the opportunities brought by customer experience, even beating out fierce contenders like content marketing and mobile marketing.
+In addition, a recent Walker study suggests that by 2025, CX will overtake price and product as crucial brand differentiators.

 CX is defined as the customers’ perception of how a business treats them.
 It can affect customer satisfaction and build both positive and negative feelings towards a brand.
 Meanwhile, companies can transform CX by understanding their customers and delivering personalized experiences to foster loyalty.